Yukisschu/anhuigui/content/posts/git/index.md

 `git clone`: create local copies of remote repository (from github for example)<br>
 `git fetch`: download the changes from a remote repository, but it **will not update** the branch you are currently working on.
 Specifically, it will:
 - downloads the commits that the remote has but are missing from our local repository
-- updates the remote branches (`origin/main`) to refelct the changes
+- updates the remote branches (`origin/main`) to reflect the changes
 - you can inspect / merge them to your local branch manually with `git merge`, `git rebase`, etc.
 `git pull`: `fetch` remote changes and then `merge` them in one go.
 `git pull --rebase`: shorthand for a pull and a rebase.
 Fetching changes from a remote repository and rebasing local changes on top of the fetched changes to solve the problems of diverged history.